Wolfffff/snakemake-sleap-naps/README.md

 > **Warning**
 >
-> Using the example workflow currently requires you to download the SLEAP model for centroid tracking from the [here](https://drive.google.com/file/d/1BrA-MHWbaaG-az4UwfgkIE6eN42OyMvr/view?usp=sharing) and place it in `tests/data/models/centroid`.
+> Using the example workflow currently requires you to download the SLEAP model for centroid tracking from [here](https://drive.google.com/file/d/1BrA-MHWbaaG-az4UwfgkIE6eN42OyMvr/view?usp=sharing) and place it in `tests/data/models/centroid`.

 Run the workflow with: